How to Explain IFS to Your Partner

 IFS is based on something we all intuitively understand - we have different parts of ourselves that show up in different situations.
 You might say:

 “You know how sometimes you feel torn, like part of you wants to do something, and another part doesn’t?
-IFS works with those parts.”
+Parts work therapy recognises and works with those parts.”

-Instead of trying to explain the theory, start with your experience of it.
+Instead of trying to explain the theory, you may want to start with your experience of it.
 You could say:

-“I’ve been noticing this part of me that always steps in when I feel anxious.
-This part tries to keep me busy and in control.
-I used to think that was just my personality, but now I’m realising it’s just a part of me that’s trying to help.”
+“I’ve been noticing this part of me that feels anxious in certain situations.
+This part tries to keep me alert and in control.
+I used to think that was just my personality, but now I’m realising it’s just a part of me that’s trying to help to keep me safe.”

 Or, if you're still exploring:

-“I’m drawn to this approach because it doesn’t pathologise anything.
-It treats all our parts (even the ones we don’t like) with respect.
+“I’m drawn to this approach because it helps me understand why the way I am.
+I don’t need to try to change my thoughts.
 That feels really different from how I’ve been taught to relate to myself.”

-A lot of therapies can seem like they aim to “fix” or “change” you.
-Internal Family Systems doesn’t.
+A lot of therapies can seem like they aim to “fix” you by asking you to challenge and reframe thoughts.
+Internal Family Systems takes a different, more compassionate approach to change.
 You could explain it this way:

 What if they just don’t get it?